Prompts, tests, and outputs

 - file:///root/path/to/prompt.py:PromptClass.prompt2

-Check them into version control.
+Check prompt files into version control.
 This approach helps in tracking changes, collaboration, and ensuring consistency across different environments.

 Translate the following text to French: "{{name}}: {{text}}"